 Collective Worship time is distinct from curriculum time.
-However, at Foxhole Learning Academy, Collective Worship will at times feature aspects of the curriculum, which will enhance the experiences of pupils by reflecting on the work done in classes.
-At times, Collective Worship will enrich classwork through its consideration of subject matter from different perspectives.
+However, at Foxhole Learning Academy, Collective Worship will at times feature aspects of the curriculum, which will enhance the

 The provision of opportunities for pupils' spiritual, moral, social and cultural development is in line with school policy which informs our practice.
 To ensure Collective Worship provides opportunities for spiritual, moral, social and cultural development it will address a wide variety of themes and topics, use diverse stimuli and resources and provide pupils with the opportunity to 'respond' on their own level.